 This course gives an explanation of the cinematographer’s craft in the fields of exponometry, processing, and other postproduction technologies.
 It analyzes the use of various exponometric (photometric) methods and their effectiveness on the aesthetic of cinematographic image.
 It is a lecture/seminar format and students are given theoretical and practical assignments.
-Contact hours: 45.
-Recommended credit: 3 semester / 4.5 quarter hours.
+Contact hours: 24.
+Credit: 1.5 semester / 2.25 quarter hours..

 Circulating within the Modern Cinematic Image

-This inter-disciplinary seminar is modeled on the epistemological notion of a U.S.-American informed postmodernity/globalization, which for ill or for better informs the conditions of possibility of our contemporaneity, and which by extension for us as such produces our individual-class-misson that pedagogically focuses a select band of becoming authenticallyglobal films from the following 20th century world directors: Sergei Eisenstein, Carl Theodor Dreyer, D.W.
+This inter-disciplinary seminar offered in Fall semesters is modeled on the epistemological notion of a U.S.-American informed postmodernity/globalization, which for ill or for better informs the conditions of possibility of our contemporaneity, and which by extension for us as such produces our individual-class-misson that pedagogically focuses a select band of becoming authenticallyglobal films from the following 20th century world directors: Sergei Eisenstein, Carl Theodor Dreyer, D.W.
 Griffith, Buster Keaton, Fritz Lang, Friedrich Murnau, Dziga Vertov, and Orson Welles with special consideration given to those cinematic moments that teach and that train us in new non-dominatory viewing strategies, in new creative ways of circulating (our term for moving).
 The role of silence and of the unconscious in film culture is given special coverage.
 Clips and special features from the DVDs are also shown.
 Contact hours: 45.
-Recommended credit: 3 semester / 4.5 quarter hours.
+Credit: 3 semester / 4.5 quarter hours.

 Film Adaptations on Literary Sources

-The literary sources and the films made after them are to be compared with the goal of identifying and studying different ways of adapting to the screen a literary source: „true“ adaptations, „free“ adaptations, using some ideas, symbols or metaphoras from a novel or story for making a film etc. This could not only enrich the students´ aknowledge about the history of the world Literature and Cinema, but also help and inspire them for their future career of filmmakers.
+The literary sources and the films made after them are to be compared with the goal of identifying and studying different ways of adapting to the screen a literary source: "true“ adaptations, ”free” adaptations, using some ideas, symbols or metaphors from a novel or story for making a film etc. This could not only enrich the students´ acknowledge about the history of the world Literature and Cinema, but also help and inspire them for their future career of filmmakers.
 A special attention will be dedicated to short films adapting literary sources.
-Contact hours: 45.
-Recommended credit: 3 semester / 4.5 quarter hours.
+Contact hours: 24.
+Credit: 1.5 semester / 2.25 quarter hours.

 Film Style and Form